release date: Aug. 1981

 Track highlights: 1.
 "Neo-Love Tango" - 3.
 "Vatican Reggae" - 4.
 "Crosses of Verdun" - 6.
 "Ice Age" - 8.
 "Insect Danger" - 10.
 "Keep Dancing!"

-In retrospect, the band appears influenced by Joy division and to a what was perceived as a growing art punk scene at the time counting artist like Magazine, Visage, Gary Numan, and Ultravox and apart from these musical contemporaries it also seems that artists like King Crimson, Brian Eno, and Kraftwerk should be included amongst the band's natural sources of inspiration, but also artistic ideas from visual arts and authors, the band appears influenced by cold war politics and a de-humanisation of scociety which is also reflected in some of the aforementioned artists' music (also with bonds to David Bowie and Lou Reed) and which was the same starting point of contemporary Danish author Michael Strunge and his poetry, e.g. "Skrigerne" (1980) and "Vi folder drømmens faner ud" (1981).
+In retrospect, the band appears influenced by Joy division and to what was perceived as a growing art punk scene at the time counting artist like Magazine, Visage, Gary Numan, and Ultravox and apart from these musical contemporaries it also seems that artists like King Crimson, Brian Eno, and Kraftwerk should be included amongst the band's natural sources of inspiration.
+This also include inspiration from artistic ideas of visual arts and authors, and Scatterbrain build on cold war politics and a de-humanisation of society, which is also reflected in some of the aforementioned artists' music (with bonds to David Bowie and Lou Reed) and also a similar starting point of contemporary Danish author Michael Strunge and his poetry, e.g. "Skrigerne" (1980) and "Vi folder drømmens faner ud" (1981).

 Keep Dancing came out to positive reviews but the band and its music didn't attract a wider audience and Scatterbrain was first and foremost a cult-like band.
 In retrospect, however, Keep dancing and the band's second album Mountains Go Rhythmic (1984) both stands as highly original releases with the debut as an album that has found status as a cornerstone in modern Danish rock-history.

-At the time, I listened to the debut, and I kept an illegal copy of the record, which I both found challenging but also quite fascinating, although, I also saw it as strange and too experimental for my liking.
+At the time, I came across the debut and I kept an illegal copy of the record, which I both found challenging but also quite fascinating and unforgettable, although, I also saw it as strange and too experimental for my liking.
+Many years later, as of 2023, I got hold of the original vinyl issue, and it's definitely an album to know of.

 Recommended.